jrean/laravel-user-verification/README.md

     php artisan vendor:publish --tag=laravel-user-verification-views
 ```

-Now the view will be available in your `resources/views/vendor/laravel-user-verification/` directory and can be customized.
+The view will be available in the `resources/views/vendor/laravel-user-verification/` directory and can be customized.

 ## Usage